la2050/archive/_projects/2016/young-creative-entrepreneurs-and-small-business-internship-program.md

   capita","Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned firms","High growth startups","Recruiting and retention rates for local higher education institutions"]
+project_proposal_impact:
+  - Employment in the creative industries
+  - Gini coefficient
+  - Jobs per capita
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+  - High growth startups
+  - Recruiting and retention rates for local higher education institutions
+project_proposal_description: >-
+  The project begins with a world-class youth entrepreneur training program encompassing activity-based leadership, marketing, financial, career development workshops and youth mentoring.
+The second part of the project places these highly trained youth at minority and women-owned small businesses applying what they learned by giving creative, innovative and technology-based business support: marketing, website, social media, and bookkeeping, etc.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   The training of youth entrepreneurs and exposing them to the city resources will be a long term asset to the economic development of Los Angeles.
 This may